rushiraj111/timicoin-test/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Timicoin Core release.
+The project leader is the release manager for each Timicoin release.

 Copyright
 ---------